Checkmarx/JS-SCP/src/error-handling-logging/error-handling.md

 }
 ```

-By using promises we can re-write our previous code in the following manner, but
+By using promises, we can re-write our previous code in the following manner.
-note that we are still not handling errors:
+Please note that we are still not handling errors:

 ```javascript
 validateUser () => {